rei-kurzweil/little-cat/docs/task/wip/velocity-components.md

 ---

-## Refactor of `CollisionResponseComponent`
+## Historical migration sketch for `CollisionResponseComponent`

+The section below predates the decision to retire general collision response.
+It remains useful as an inventory of state that must leave the response component, but it is not a proposal to retain that component indefinitely.

-`CollisionResponseComponent` stops owning velocity.
+As an intermediate migration, `CollisionResponseComponent` stops owning velocity.
 It instead requires a sibling `VelocityComponent` on its TC (authored explicitly, or auto-spawned at register time if missing).